 “I am refining my project management skills with voluntary opportunities and side projects, and I got my PMP yesterday.
 I am looking for an opportunity where I can work for those missions that I am passionate about.
-I was very excited to read the job description This role will require regular presentation of original partners – my main senders are cooperative The ability to connect with my team’s work and to communicate with the work, so this is particularly interesting part of this opportunity.
+I was very excited to read the job description This role will require regular presentation of original partners – my main senders are cooperative The ability to connect with my team’s work and to communicate with the work, so this is a particularly interesting part of this opportunity.
 Finally, I learned a lot in my present introduction, but I am looking for the next step where I can continue growing and I can achieve the skills that I have in any company I can use it and it will look like this opportunity is great. “

 This is a good answer for various reasons.
 Here are some insights to help you understand what a good answer would be for you here: